On this page:

-Survey control marks are stable reference points in the ground with accurately measured coordinate and height information.
+Permanent marks are stable reference points in the ground with accurately measured coordinate and height information.
 It is important that this valuable infrastructure is protected and maintained to support surveying of property boundaries, mapping and construction activities and to ensure minimal inconvenience to the public.

 Submission of GNSS data

 We encourage surveyors working with survey control marks in Victoria to submit GNSS data to SGV as outlined in this factsheet.

 Sample GNSS field booking sheets help ensure all required observation information is provided.

 SGV provide online support and information sessions to users through the SMES webinar series.